js94x/spotify-backup/README.md

 2. Copy URL to which your browser has been redirected to clipboard

-3. Paste URL in manual pipeline step in Gitlab
+3. Paste URL as value for variable `SPOTIFY_REDIRECT_URL` in manual pipeline step in Gitlab